What process did we go through to rank the supermarkets? A description of PAN UK’s methodology

 While many supermarkets mentioned measures designed to ensure that they do not break pesticides laws in the countries where they operate, we did not give points for these actions.
 PAN UK expects all supermarkets to follow national pesticides law and, as such, points were only given for measures that go beyond legal compliance.

-Another factor to consider is that as the UK supermarket sector makes progress on pesticide reduction, the measures needed to achieve a score might evolve.
-So, for example, in the 2019 ranking, a supermarket that published its pesticide policy might have received a high score for transparency since they were one of the few to do so.
-However, the sector has made progress in transparency over the past two years so the same supermarket might find itself with a lower transparency score in 2021 if they have made no progress.
+It is worth noting that as the UK supermarket sector as a whole makes progress on pesticide reduction, the measures needed to achieve a score might evolve.
+So, for example, in the 2021 ranking, a supermarket that published its pesticide policy might have received a high score for transparency since they were one of the few to do so.
+However, the sector has made progress in transparency over the past three years, so the same supermarket might find itself with a lower transparency score in 2024 if they have made no further progress.
+Similarly, a supermarket may come lower in the ranking than they did previously, not because their own efforts have reduced, but because other supermarkets made more progress and so overtook them.

 Stage 4: Supermarkets given an Opportunity to Comment

-We sent each supermarket an outline of what we were planning to publish about them and gave them 17 days to respond.
-We received responses from all supermarkets except for Asda.
+Following our analysis, we sent each supermarket an outline of what we were planning to publish about them and gave them 18 days to respond.
+We received responses from all supermarkets except for Lidl and Iceland.
 PAN UK has represented the responses we received as fairly and honestly as possible, while making them comprehensible and engaging to the public.

 Next steps

-In 2022, PAN UK plans to continue to work closely with as many supermarkets as possible to help them implement our recommendations.
-In 2023, we will send another survey to UK supermarkets and they will once again be scored and ranked according to a similar methodology.
-Through our ongoing efforts, we hope to assist UK supermarkets in making considerable headway at reducing pesticide-related harms linked to their supply chains.
+In 2025, PAN UK plans to continue to work closely with as many supermarkets as possible to support them to implement our recommendations.
+In 2026, we will send another survey to UK supermarkets and they will once again be scored and ranked according to a similar methodology.
+Through our ongoing efforts, we hope to continue assisting UK supermarkets to make considerable headway in reducing pesticide-related harms linked to their global supply chains.